casualcore/casual/middleware/administration/documentation/cli/overview.operation.md

 What do we mean with _unix friendly_?

-* every human readable output to stdout should be parsable line by line, hence no composite information
+* Every human readable output to stdout should be parsable line by line, hence no composite information
-* users should be able to combine other _unix_ tools to achieve their goals (_grep, sort, cut, |, etc..._)
+* Users should be able to combine other _unix_ tools to achieve their goals (_grep, sort, cut, |, etc..._)
 * `casual` cli commands should be as composable as possible

 ### example